 Quick Answer

 At 34 weeks, your baby is about the size of a pumpkin (~45cm, 2.2 kg).
 Big milestone — the vernix coating (the white, waxy layer protecting baby’s skin) is thickening, and lungs are maturing significantly.
-If born now, your baby would likely need only brief NICU time.
-But every day inside counts.
+If born now, survival chances are high, but a late-preterm baby may still need NICU support — commonly for feeding, jaundice, breathing, blood sugar, or keeping warm.
+Every day inside counts.
 You’re six weeks from your due date.

 Baby Development at Week 34